stakater/developer-handbook/content/api/http.md

 Note: OPTIONS is rarely implemented, though it could be used to self-describe the full functionality of a resource.

-## Must: Fulfill Safeness and Idempotency Properties
+## Must: Fulfill Safeness and Idempotent Properties

 An operation can be: